 With her decision for “permeable borders”, she offered her country as an “overfall basin”, allowing herself time to work out a European solution.
 Merkel exchanged one evil — bloodshed on the Balkans — with another: Unrest in her own population.
 Since last summer, over a 1,000 attacks on asylum seekers and refugee homes have been counted.
 Right-wing populists from the “Alternative für Deutschland”, which suggested using weapons to stop refugees at the borders, have entered 11 state parliaments.
 The party even beat Merkel’s conservative CDU in her own home state.

 The new right-wing force could threaten Merkel’s reelection if she runs again.
 Her reaction has been adoption.
 She’s introduced stricter asylum laws, facilitated deportations of rejected refugees and restricted visas for wives and children of those recognised.
 Her coalition declared Morocco, Algeria and Tunisia “safe countries”, ending their citizens’ chances of being granted asylum, although leaked documents of the Federal Office for Migration and Refugees show many marginalised groups are still persecuted there.

 Abroad, Merkel’s tried to pass the buck to Turkey which prevents refugees from entering Europe.
-In return, the EU pays six million Euros.
+In return, the EU pays six billion Euros.
 Merkel never flinched over Erdogan’s autocratic backlash, considering reintroducing the death penalty for July’s rebels.
 Human rights reports also show refugees face severe police violence and detention in Turkey.